The next edition of the Veterans Films Festival, an International festival held in Australia, will take place in November 2022.

 4. VFF only accepts online registrations and submissions to be assessed.

 5. VFF accept films in any language… However, films not made in English must have English subtitles.

 6. The person submitting a film to VFF is ‘You’ or ‘Your’ and You agree that Your film may be screened at VFF if it is selected.

 8. Student filmmaker category entrants must be registered in a recognised university, college, high school, middle school or elementary school with proof of ID from the institution to qualify for the relevant fees:

-These entrants must supply the following:
+These entrants must supply the following on request:

 - Your Student ID

 - Name of school, college or university

 - Email of lecturer or teacher